 To truly provide access to a higher education, institutions must provide alternative options to a traditional education as well as embrace the vast improvements in the functionality of online learning platforms ("Innovation" tab).
 Yet, federal statutes and regulations that have arisen since World War II assume a traditional, classroom-based approach to learning.
 Statutes still revolve around traditional credit hours, semesters, and courses, making it extremely difficult to provide financial aid to students in direct assessment/competency-based education programs.
 The federal government can take steps to encourage innovation and remove any barriers to expand innovative practices while safeguarding students from bad actors.
+We appreciate the work done by the Department of Education's negotiated rulemaking committee to address complex regulations, including those that affect competency-based education.
 The UW System recommends: